Post

 • ❌ Network requests UrlFetchApp do not support setting User-Agent.

-• ❌ FaaS cold start issue.
+• ❌ FaaS cold start issues.

 Additionally, it is only suitable for teams in a Google Workspace environment; balancing resources and needs, we chose Google Apps Script — Web App to implement the packaging tool platform.